DoctorKhan/The-Human-Experiment-Book/output/final/The_Human_Experiment_Complete_Book.md

 This myth is the philosophical foundation of a being who can no longer perceive the world as alive because they themselves are cut off from its living essence.
 If the **Tree of Life** is inaccessible, then the world must be a corpse, and its resources are simply materials to be consumed.

 > The corruption was precise: the original human instinct was not to worship masters, but to partner with mentors.
 The Reges did not invent devotion; they hacked it—rewriting a cat’s choice to live near the fire into a dog’s training to serve the throne.
-Our ache for absent gods is a misdirected memory of partnership, not a natural urge to fawn.
+Our ache for absent Reges is a misdirected memory of partnership, not a natural urge to fawn.

 You are not harming a living thing by mining it, drilling it, or clear-cutting it.
 You are simply utilizing raw materials from a dead giant.
 This single story de-animates the cosmos and serves as the eternal permit for resource extraction.